Case Study: Dabls' MBAD African Bead Museum: Townhouse Renovation

 About Public Spaces Community Places

 Public Spaces Community Places (PSCP) is our crowdgranting partnership with the Michigan Economic Development Corporation (MEDC).
-This crowdgranting initiative provides matching grant funds to eligible projects that improve public space in the state of Michigan.
+This crowdgranting initiative provides matching grant funds to eligible projects that improve public space in Michigan.
 Projects can receive a matching grant of up to $50,000 if they reach their crowdfunding goal.